dineshjverma/gogs_postgres_k8s/README.md

 # gogs_postgres_k8s
-Create 2 namespace called frontend and backend
+Create 2 namespaces called frontend and backend
-To connect to data use postgres.backend.svc.cluster.local at host place user="dinesh" password="alexa" database="unnati"
+To connect to database use postgres.backend.svc.cluster.local at the host place user="dinesh" password="alexa" database="unnati"